 4. Neglecting the Employer Match

 If your company offers retirement matching, make sure to take full advantage of it as soon as you are eligible to receive the benefit.
-The Vanguard Group recommends contributing 12 percent to 15 percent of your pay, including any employer match, to reach your retirement goals.
+The Vanguard Group recommends contributing 12% to 15% of your pay, including any employer match, to reach your retirement goals.

 5. Leaving Retirement Contributions Out of the Budget